nunopcfmarques/mersenne-cryptosystem-proj/README.md

 The specific implementation can be found in src/mersenne_cryptosystem.
 To better understand the implementation, it is best if you have the code and paper side by side.

-project.ipynb contains a showcase of the implementation
+project.ipynb contains a showcase of the implementation.

 I will also leave two links to repositories that I used as reference: